 Now that the boat is only five miles away, instead of past three major construction projects on the highway, it’s so easy to just pop in and out.
 And we’re determined now, with the house and deck construction done at home, to restore her and make up for a bunch of deferred maintenance.
 First on the list is to make her watertight again.
 The overhead hatches had never been resealed in 40 years, and they were the first project on the list.
 Amazingly, they came off easy, and went back on just as easy.

 The starboard jib track was the next to need attention.
 When we were in the southeast trades in the South Pacific, we sailed on port tack with our jib on starboard the majority of time.
 We had completely replaced both jib tracks in our Port Townsend refit in 2005/6, but this one took a lot of wear on the 4.5 year trip and was leaking in several places.
-We pulled it, replaced the piece of plastic that separates it from the deck, and rebedded all 32 screws.
+We pulled it, replaced the piece of plastic that separates it from the deck, and rebedded all 32 bolts.

 Also on the list was the replacement of three boards that were cracked and causing major leaks, plus rebedding the deck prism above the nav station.
-We went to Port Townsend and bought a piece of teak from Edensaw Woods and Rob pattered the curves and built perfect replacements in his woodshop.
+We went to Port Townsend and bought a piece of teak from Edensaw Woods and Rob patterned the curves and built perfect replacements in his woodshop.

 Then Rob dug out the sealant in all the places where the decks had worn and it needed to be replaced.
-We had done the entire deck in our PT refit so many years ago, and had done some repairs intermittently, but it was time to fix the leaks on the spots where it had just worn out over the years.
+We had done the entire deck in our PT refit so many years ago, and had made some repairs intermittently, but it was time to fix the leaks on the spots where it had just worn out over the years.

 When I’m not helping Rob above decks, I’m on a mission to brighten up below.
 The portlights are all beyond a lovely bronze patina, now green and black.
 We have some super strong vinegar that will break it all down with a little soak, then I need to clean off the piece attached to the wall.
 I’m also painting between portlights.
 We had several cracks from when we replaced the portlights, plus over 40 years the formica has just yellowed.